Ju99ler/Telepresence-Stack/README.md

-# Telepresence-Stack
+MRX Robotics

-Robots should be built to share control with humans.
-This repo is the foundation for machines that can be operated from anywhere, by anyone, for any task.
+The backbone of remote work.

-# Telepresence Stack
+MRX Robotics is building the universal backbone for telepresence and autonomy.
+Our robots are designed to cross industries, borders, and time zones — enabling operators anywhere to take action everywhere.

-The Telepresence Stack is an open-source robotics control framework designed to enable human operators to remotely control robots across diverse industries — including food service, construction, logistics, and more.
+We start with low-latency telepresence systems powered by ROS 2, giving humans precise control over robots in kitchens, factories, and logistics hubs.
+Over time, our stack evolves toward semi-autonomous and fully autonomous operation, creating the infrastructure for Robotics-as-a-Service (RaaS).

-## Vision
+Vision
 Our mission is to decentralize labor through robotics.
-Instead of replacing workers, we move them — enabling one skilled operator to control robots anywhere in the world.

 ## Core Components
 - Real-time video + control interface